alyaromin/rsschool-cv/cv.md

 LinkedIn: [https://www.linkedin.com/in/alyaromin][3]

 ### About Me
 I'm 40 y.o. leading service engineer in company that produces electronic devices.
-I like my job and I'm good at consideration of complaints, finding malfunctions, defect analysis etc. From time to time I have to automate my routine and learning programming helps me with it.

-During my introduction to programming I didn't used it as a professional skill.
+I like my job and I'm good at consideration of complaints, finding malfunctions, defect analysis etc.

+From time to time I try to automate my routine and learning programming helps me with it.
+I'm inspired with programming as a huge abstract field for creating things working in real life.
+But I've never used it as a professional skill.

 May be it is because I haven't found what I'm more interested in yet.
 So, I keep wandering in this ocean, and who knows, may be frontend (or even web at all) is my cup of tea.

 ### Skills